gholt/ring/BASIC_HASH_RING.md

 best benchmark; ideally a benchmark would measure creation speeds separately from modification speeds separately from lookup speeds, etc. But it gives a general idea.

+> TODO(GLH): Need to redo these tests because this library is much slower than
+> it was since I improved the placement calculations and haven't yet optimized
+> for speed again.

 There are also other more complex topics with rings, like node weights (or capacities) where you'd give nodes different amounts of items based on their